FAQs- Your questions about herb dosing and use

 Q: How do I take the herbs, in water or directly in the mouth?

-A:Children usually prefer to take drops directly in the mouth or in juice.
-Adults usually like to put the extract in the bottom of the cup, add water and drink.
-In fact, minerals are absorbed better if taken in small amounts over a longer period of time in absence of fiber in the digestive system.
+A: Children usually prefer to take drops directly in the mouth or in juice.
+Adults typically like to put the extract in the bottom of the cup, add water, and drink.
+In fact, minerals are absorbed better if taken in small amounts over an extended period of time in the absence of fiber in the digestive system.
 So drinking the extract in water about 45 minutes after and until the next meal is ideal.

 Q: What about infants taking herbs?